Thein123/CardViewTest/README.md

 # CardViewTest
-This is just my exercise of tutorial.
+This is just my exercise of tutorial.iew
+CardVew inside recycler view.